- 1 The Logon List

 The process to request your aircraft be added to the logon List has changed to allow aircraft operators to enter the data directly via the DPMF OneSky team web site rather than filling in a spreadsheet and sending it to the DPMF as was previously the case.
 The tool is called the “Logon List Dashboard” and is available from the DPMF OneSky team (OST) web site.
 Video tutorials are also available on the DPMF OST site.

-Before you can access the “Logon List Dashboard” you first need to have a “One Sky Teams” (OST) account (Eurocontrol Intranet).
+Before you can access the “Logon List Dashboard” or the DPMF OneSKy Team site you first need to have a “One Sky Teams” (OST) account (Eurocontrol Intranet).
+You will then be able to request access to the Logon List Dashboard.
 If you don’t have an OST account yet, please create one here.

 The Logon List will be updated at every AIRAC cycle.
 Requests to be added to the Logon List must be received at least three weeks before the next AIRAC date; this is to allow time for the ANSPs to agree the list and update their systems.
 Following the closure date for applications (see below) the DPMF will prepare a proposed Logon List for agreement by the ANSPs in a meeting which will be held shortly after the closing date for applications.
 Following agreement by the ANSPs, the DPMF will respond to each applicant indicating if their aircraft will be added to the Logon List and will publish the updated list as described above.